oracle-quickstart/oci-ocihpc/README.md

 ```

 ### 4 - Deploy
 Before deploying, you need to change the values in `config.json` file.
 The variables depend on the stack you deploy.
-An example `config.json` for Cluster Network would look like this:
+An example `config.json` for Cluster Network would look like below.
+Make sure you change the below values with your own values.
+For example, the Availability Domain names will be different.

 ```json
 {